The Retreat That Reminded Me How to Breathe Again

 We often wait until we’re completely burned out before we consider stepping away—but science (and my own body) made it clear: stress doesn’t just pass through us.
 It stays, it builds, and eventually, it demands to be acknowledged.

-A sabbatical isn’t just time off—it can be a reset for your body, your mind, and your pace.
-Studies show that extended breaks help regulate the nervous system, reduce cortisol levels, and enhance mental clarity.
+A sabbatical isn’t just time off—it’s an intentional act to reclaim your well-being, your mind, and your pace.
 Those who take sabbaticals often report greater job satisfaction, creativity, and productivity upon returning.

 A sabbatical isn’t about abandoning responsibilities—it’s about reclaiming your well-being, energy, and clarity so you can move forward with intention.